Joystream/community-repo/working-groups/operations-group/README.md

 - [Issue Tracker](https://git.joystreamstats.live/Operations/process) - [Funded Issues](https://git.joystreamstats.live/Operations/process/issues?labels=8)
 - [Joystream Opportunities](https://www.joystream.org/get-started#opportunities) - [Open Bounties](https://joystreamstats.live/bounties) - [All](../../bounties)

+General Tasks
+- Operations Group is given a budget to work with, the lead needs to report on how this budget is used
+- Lead + workers are supposed to be responsive on Discord and Forums
+- Lead has to update worker rewards per budget
+- Lead should fire and/or slash unresponsive workers
+- Lead assigns Bounty Managers for technical bounties (such as bounty 9 and bounty 19)

 | Task                                                                             | Proposer  | Funded    | Amount USD | Status                                                                              |
 |----------------------------------------------------------------------------------------|-----------|-----------|------------|-------------------------------------------------------------------------------|
 | [js:stats multi-lingual](https://pioneer.joystreamstats.live/#/proposals/800)          | l1dev     | 12-Aug-21 |  100+ | [Open](https://git.joystreamstats.live/Operations/process/issues/30)                  |